 First Proposal.
 Stockholders may vote "For" or "Withhold."
 A vote for "Withhold" with respect to a nominee for director will be treated as present for purposes of determining a quorum for the Annual Meeting but will not be counted towards a nominee's achievement of a plurality.
-Where there are three director nominees up for election, as is the case here, a vote by a plurality means the three nominees with the highest number of affirmative votes, regardless of the votes withheld for the candidates, will be elected.
+Where there are two director nominees up for election, as is the case here, a vote by a plurality means the two nominees with the highest number of affirmative votes, regardless of the votes withheld for the candidates, will be elected.
 As a result, a "Withhold" vote will have no effect on the First Proposal.
-If a Stockholder holds shares through a broker, bank or other nominee will not be permitted to exercise voting discretion with respect to the First Proposal.
-Therefore, if a Stockholder holds shares through a broker, bank or other nominee and the Stockholder does not give its broker, bank or other nominee specific instructions on how to vote and sufficient shares are present at the Annual Meeting for quorum purposes, or the Stockholder does not vote in accordance with the voting instructions on the proxy card, the

-Stockholder's shares will be treated as present for purposes of establishing quorum, but will not be counted towards a nominee's achievement of a plurality.
-However, if a Stockholder authorizes a proxy or properly executes any materials prepared by broker, bank or other nominee without indicating voting instructions, the broker, bank or other nominee will have the discretion to vote the Stockholder's shares according to the Board's recommendations.
+If a Stockholder holds shares through a broker, bank or other nominee, the Stockholder's broker, bank or other nominee will not be permitted to exercise voting discretion with respect to the First Proposal.
+Therefore, if a Stockholder holds shares through a broker, bank or other nominee specific instructions on how to vote and sufficient shares are present at the Annual Meeting for quorum purposes, or the Stockholder does not vote in accordance with the voting instructions on the proxy card, the Stockholder's shares will be treated as present for purposes of establishing quorum, but will not be counted towards a nominee's achievement of a plurality.
+However, if a Stockholder signs and returns a proxy or properly executes any materials prepared by the broker, bank or other nominee without indicating voting instructions, the broker, bank or other nominee will have the discretion to vote the Stockholder's shares according to the Board's recommendations.